Adjoint functor theorems for lax-idempotent pseudomonads: Pseudodistributive laws, admissibility, and adjoint functor theorems

 \begin{example} Let $\V$ be a complete and cocomplete symmetric closed monoidal category, and let $\Psi$ and $\Phi$ be classes of weights, inducing locally \ff{} lax-idempotent pseudomonads $\overline\Psi$ and $\overline\Phi$ on $\VCAT$.
 That $\overline\Psi$ distributes over $\overline\Phi$ to form the small-cocompletion pseudomonad is equivalent to asking for $\Phi$ to be a \emph{companion} for $\Psi$ in the terminology of \cite{lack2023accessible} (\cf{}~Proposition~4.9 \ibid{}).
 Each such pair is thus an envelope in the sense of \cref{envelope}.
-A notable class of examples is given by taking $\Phi \defeq \Psi^{{+}}$ the class of $\Psi$-flat weights when $\Psi$ is \emph{weakly sound} in the sense of \cite[Definition~3.2]{lack2023virtual}: various examples are given in Example 4.8 \ibid{}
+A notable class of examples is given by taking $\Phi \defeq \Psi^{{+}}$ the class of $\Psi$-flat weights when $\Psi$ is \emph{weakly sound} in the sense of \cite[Definition~3.2]{lack2023virtual}: various examples are given in Example 4.8 \ibid.

 Below we list several examples when $\V = \Set$.
-For each of the following, \cref{DAFT} asserts that a functor between locally-small $\Psi$-cocomplete categories is a left $\Phi$-adjoint if and only if it is small and $\Psi$-cocontinuous.
+For each of the following, \cref{Phi-AFT} asserts that a functor between locally small $\Psi$-cocomplete categories is left-$\Phi$-adjoint if and only if it is small-admissible and $\Psi$-cocontinuous.

 \end{example}